ICDM Digital Series for Boards

 Programme Date: 28 Oct 2021, 3 pm – 4 pm

-- Dr. Karl Ng (Director, Data Ecosystem Development, MDEC), Malaysia
+- Dr. Karl Ng (VP, Data Ecosystem Development, MDEC), Malaysia

 - Dr. Farouk (CEO of Natural Intelligence Solutions and Chief Digital Officer of Berjaya Corporation), Malaysia